Fgdou/sr_project/design/design.md

 ### Ping reliability
 The `Client` classcalculate the average time difference that the network takes.
 With  this estimation, it can smooth out the receiving of packet, so that the game seems smoother.

+## Docker
+Docker allows this app to be run on any devices.
+I chose to put the front and backend in the same docker, to be able to run it with a really simple command : `docker run app`.
+It runs the front with nginx, and the back with a binary.
+The image is small : 110MB.

 # Dependencies
 - webassembly : run the rust code in the browser and interact with the page
 - websocket : communicate between the front and back